tintin554/multilayerpy/README.md

 Be warned that these may not be the final stable versions of the next release of MultilayerPy.
 Check this by typing `print(multilayerpy.__version__)` into your python terminal.
 Download the package from the releases tab for the latest stable version.

 If you want to make changes to the source code and/or submit pull requests, fork this repository and include your own features.
-This is highly encouraged! (see 'Contributing')
+This is highly encouraged! (see [Contributing](#contributing))

 Unit tests should be run after installing or updating the package.
-Run the testing.py script from the terminal: `$ python -m unittest testing.py -v`.
-There should be no failures.
+Run the testing.py script from the terminal:

+`$ python -m unittest testing.py -v`

+There should be no test failures.
+Alternatively, the `testing.py` code could be run from an interactive Spyder session.

 ### Dependencies
 This package requires the standard Anaconda python distribution (developed on Python version `3.8.8`) and the following packages (and versions) are used for development:
 - SciPy (1.7.3)
-- NumPy (1.20.1)
+- NumPy (1.21.5)
 - Matplotlib (3.3.4)
 - emcee (3.1.1)